Oceankoh/oceankoh.github.io/_notes/2020-10-04-Hidden-Physics-Notes.md

 |Electric Potential Energy|Wrok done in moving a small positive test charge from infinity to that point|
 |Electric Potential|Work done per unit charge in moving a small positive test charge from infinity to that point|

 ### Difference between gravitational and electrical fields

+- Gavitational Fields are only attractive whereas Electric fields are attractive/repulsive

 ## Topic 11: Electromagnetic induction